 Danish Architecture Centre sees international architecture biennales as important platforms for focusing on global issues concerning the world of architecture.
 Our participation in these biennales is aimed at exchanging ideas and concepts and creating knowledge and inspiration networks with our international colleagues.

-In recent years, DAC has also begun to direct their attention towards other international biennales, among these Sao Paulo, where CO-EVOLUTION was exhibited in 2007.
+In recent years, DAC has also begun to direct their attention towards other international biennales, among these Sao Paulo, where CO-EVOLUTION and Q&A_Urban Questions_Copenhagen Answers has been exhibited.

 2012: Possible Greenland